wvirany/blog/content/posts/prior_mean/index.md

 $$
 c = \frac{\sum_{i,j}\lambda_{ij}(y_i + y_j)}{\sum_{i,j}\lambda_{i,j}}.
 $$
 This considers the sum between all pairs of points, weighted by their precision.
-When the covariance between two points $\x_i, \x_j$ is high, the corresponding element of the precision matrix $\lambda_{i, j}$ will be low.
+When the covariance between two points $y_i, y_j$ is high, the corresponding element of the precision matrix $\lambda_{i, j}$ will be low.
 Thus, multiple points which are correlated according to the covariance matrix will contribute less to computing $c$ than points which are independent from other observations.

 Note that if the observations are independent, i.e., $\bSigma = \I$, then this is just the unweighted average.
 Also, note that we learn this parameter via gradient-based optimizers (e.g., Adam) rather than computing it in closed form, but since the loss with respect to $c$ in this case is convex, these optimizers have no trouble converging to the solution.